 The Ramsey equation ties the utility discount rate and the elasticity of marginal utility of consumption together with per capita consumption growth rates to calculate consumption discount rates.
 For many applications, per capita consumption growth rates can be approximated with per capita output growth rates.
 That approximation does not work for climate change, which drives an ever-increasing and increasingly uncertain wedge between output and consumption growth.
 NAS (2017) in a central recommendation and illustrative example conflates the two.
 The correct, consumption-based discounting method generally decreases consumption discount rates and, thus, increases the resulting Social Cost of Carbon Dioxide (SC-CO2).

-Full text: “Ramsey discounting calls for subtracting climate damages from economic growth rates” (version: 21 November 2017)
+Full text: “Ramsey discounting calls for subtracting climate damages from economic growth rates” (version: 9 February 2018; published version)

 Toy model using consumption discount rates (Excel spreadsheet)

 Kelleher, J. Paul and Gernot Wagner.
 “Ramsey Discounting Calls for Subtracting Climate Damages from Economic Growth Rates.”
 Applied Economics Letters (2018): 10.1080/13504851.2018.1438581.